MLI-lab/DeCoSearch/README.md

 ### Modifications for Other Applications
 FunSearch can be adapted to different applications with minimal changes:
 - **Input format & specification script:** Modify these to adjust the application-specific input format and evaluation logic.
-- **LLM model:** You can modify the `checkpoint` parameter in the sampler script to use any open-source LLM that can be loaded from Hugging Face via `transformers.AutoModelForCausalLM`.
+- **LLM:** You can modify the `checkpoint` parameter in the sampler script to use any open-source LLM that can be loaded from Hugging Face via `transformers.AutoModelForCausalLM`.
 ___
 ## **Installation & Setup**